 Make sure all the bulbs in your car work to keep your family safe and avoid a fine.

-Wheels24 writes, “Ensure that all bulbs on your vehicle are in working order to ensure that you can see, be seen and heard and clearly indicate your intentions.”
+Wheels24 writes, “Ensure that all bulbs on your vehicle are in working order so you can see; be seen by others, and clearly indicate your intentions.”
 Get someone’s help to check your back lights and brake lights.

-If you plan to tow your trailer ensure that you check your lights and indicators are in working order in advance.
+If you plan to tow your trailer, ensure your lights and indicators are in working order in advance.
 If you are on your own, a reflective surface such as a window can help to check the functionality of your lights.

-We often don’t give our tyres a second thought - until something happens.
-Your tyres are, however, vital to your safety, and overall car performance.
-You need at least 1.6mm tread on all four tyres, anything less than this is illegal and dangerous.
+We often don’t give our tyres a second thought – until something happens.
+Your tyres are vital to your safety, and overall car performance.
+You need at least 1.6mm tread on all four tyres.
+Anything less than this is not only illegal but also dangerous.

 Make sure your car’s cooling system, including your water pump, is doing its job properly and keeping your car from overheating.

-Make sure that your car is in optimal condition to handle any bumps or obstacles in the road.
+Make sure that your car is in optimal condition to safely handle any bumps or obstacles in the road.
 We recommend that you consult your favourite Suzuki Dealer.

 Wheels24 writes, “If your vehicle’s ride quality is harder than it normally is, for instance rolling a lot when turning into corners or needs a longer distance to stop, then worn or damaged suspension parts like shocks or struts may need to be replaced.”

 Booking your car in for a service before you set off on a long drive will put your mind at ease, knowing that an expert has checked and fine-tuned your vehicle.
 Servicing your car before your road trip will ensure that your dealer has fixed anything that could cause problems on your journey.